 About 45 minutes after you first put your ice cream base into the freezer, take it out and rather vigorously churn it with a fork, spoon or electric hand mixer – you want to break up any frozen parts and mix everything together into a quite uniform “slush”.
 Return the ice cream base to the freezer, wait another 45 minutes and repeat.
 Then repeat one, or possibly, two more times at the same intervals.
 There is nothing wrong with churning more frequently either (like every 20 minutes or so), particularly when the freezing visibly has begun.

 Why all this churning?
 Firstly, churning will beat a necessary amount of air into the ice cream base.
 The churning will also break down those unpleasantly large ice crystals which will have formed, threatening to ruin the texture of your final ice cream.
 And remember – if you have added alcohol to your ice cream, the freezing will take even longer …

 - Before enjoying your still-frozen ice cream – remember to soften it!

 After about 4-6 hours in the freezer, your ice cream should generally be ready (if used in the ice cream, alcohol will delay – even prevent – the freezing, so do take this into account when planning ahead).

 Before the ice cream is about to be served, allow it at least about 20 minutes out of the freezer to soften appropriately before serving it.

 Microwaving ice cream?

 If you really are in a hurry, you could micro-wave the ice cream a few seconds – try with as little as 5-10 seconds to start with: not much is required to soften it up.
-However, I would not recommend re-freezing any ice cream melted that way (or another; this goes for all melted ice cream) – I only use it on quantities I know will be consumed at the time:-).
+However, I would not recommend re-freezing any ice cream melted that way (or another; this goes for all melted ice cream) – Myself, I only use it on quantities I know will be consumed right away :-).